ebeauchamps/mckinley/README.md

 * Categories & Archives support.
 * Set your Twitter, Instagram, and Tumblr info directly from the theme.yaml file and watch the footer update with the proper social icon links.

-> Uses very minimal jquery to get height/width of window, otherwise vanilla HTML5 / CSS3.
+> Uses very minimal pure javascript to get height of window, otherwise vanilla HTML / CSS.
 NO BLOAT!

 ### Examples
 > page.html